isomerpages/nlb-biblioasia/_july-2021/mulans-many-faces-the-different-versions-in-the-asian-childrens-literature-collection.md

 ---
-title: "Mulan's Many Faces: The Different Versions In The Asian Children's Literature Collection"
+title: "Mulan's Many Faces: The Different Versions in the Asian Children's Literature Collection"
 permalink: /july-2021/mulan-many-faces
 ---

 #### **Goh Yu Mei** examines the National Library’s Asian Children’s Literature Collection to see how the story of Mulan has evolved over time, while **Michelle Heng** reviews other Asian tales in the acclaimed collection.